DEL Ozone Disinfection is Tested and True

 Ozone Injection in a Warm Water Stream as a Disinfectant

 NSF’s Engineering Test Lab evaluated the effectiveness of a DEL ozone system (identical to systems installed in public swimming venues) to determine compliance with the NSF/ANSI Standard 50 Annex H. Standard 50 specifies “evaluation criteria for materials, components, products, equipment and systems for use at recreational water facilities” including spas or hot tubs and pools, both public and residential.
 The research was designed to test ozone effectiveness in killing Enterococcus faecium and Pseudomonas aeruginosa bacteria distributed in a tank of water (simulating a pool or spa).
 The ozone was injected by standard DEL methods, and repeated measures of the water were made after various lengths of exposure.
 The ozone was observed to produce a 6.6 to 6.7 log reduction (greater than 99.9999%) in these organisms within 6 minutes after startup, fully meeting the Standard 50 Annex H requirements.

 A Safety Analysis of Agricultural Ozone Disinfection

-Due to concerns about the safety of ozone for operators, DEL engaged NSF in 2002 to perform a “Hazard and Safety Assessment of DEL’s Ozone Surface Sanitation Systems.”
+Due to concerns about the safety of ozone for operators, DEL engaged NSF to perform a “Hazard and Safety Assessment of DEL’s Ozone Surface Sanitation Systems” in 2006.
 These tests were performed in compliance with OSHA regulations.
 The result of the test was: "It is the professional opinion of the Toxicology Group, LLC that the DEL agricultural devices deliver a consistent applied ozone dose which meets both the critical level required to ensure the antimicrobial efficacy claims while still maintaining exposures below the OSHA PEL."